Backstage, the cast is buzzing.

 Time, date, and venue TBA

 All eyes on fashion!
-We use the inspiration of our favorite books to create unique fashion statements.
+We use the inspiration of our favorite childhood toys to create unique fashion statements.

 “The Grinch That Stole Christmas”